I report, write, edit, review, design, draw, produce, host, speak, code, teach, consult....

 My beat was the original research published in Science.
 I also did original reporting for podcasts and videos, helped to launch the magazine's various social media feeds/channels, and contributed to multiple-media online projects.

-Here's a playlist of some videos I made at Science.
+here's a longer playlist of some of the videos I made at Science.

 From 2005-2007, I was the inaugural Science Reporter at St. Louis Public Radio,